 Sorcerer Small Pistol, Large Pistol

 Warlock None (yet)

 With the introduction of guns, there is a need for gun-focused fighting styles for the appropriate classes which gain this feature.

 Quick Shot When wielding a pistol, you may use your reaction at any time to make a single attack with that pistol.

-Stock-Strike When wielding a 2-handed gun, you may use a bonus action to make a melee attack on a target using the two-weapon fighting rules.
+Stock-Strike When wielding a 2-handed gun, you may use a bonus action to make a melee attack with the weapon on a target using the two-weapon fighting rules.
 The damage for this attack is 1d4, and the ability used for the attack is Strength.

 Burst Control When using a weapon to make a burst attack, a successful hit gives your three damage dice instead of two.